patrickdanger/projectbase/Readme.md

 Currently, query is the only object passed as local to the Jade templates.

-#### Caveat

-Currently, the include path is not set for files in these directories that include other files, ie: stylus @import url's or CoffeeScript require() calls.
-These paths must be set relative to the directory you are running the server command from, ie: projectbase/.

-I'm working on it.

 ### Todo

-*	Add the appropriate directory root to the local environment at compile time, so that relative includes in source files are considered relative to the source file itself, rather than where the server command was executed.
-* 	Build out a configuration file and command-line argument pattern to allow changing ports, setting webroot and srcroot
 *	Pull the server into it's own object
 *	Add dynamic file type to mimetype resolution
 *	Add support for automatic index file resolution, ie: currently